 Contact Our Security Clearance Defense Team Today

-Berry Law Firm proudly provides aggressive and effective legal counsel to clients looking to gain the security clearance level they need.
+Berry Law: Criminal Defense and Personal Injury Lawyers proudly provides aggressive and effective legal counsel to clients looking to gain the security clearance level they need.
 We have experience in all state and federal courts, including military courts.
 Due to the importance of these security clearance appeals, it can be vital that you get the best legal representation on your side.
 Our team of attorneys has extensive experience on the battlefield and courtroom alike.